 With all of these apparent advantages, many DTC retail brands often still leave one major opportunity untapped: mobile marketing.
 The majority of DTC marketers focus on social media exclusively, rather than crafting a comprehensive mobile strategy.
 Some marketers are beginning to see that social media impressions don’t equate to ROI, hence why DTC brands are pulling as much as 30% of their ad spend away from Facebook.

-To maximize ROAS, marketers should define more concrete KPIs, such as engagements, completed views, trials, sign-ups, app installs and more.
+To maximize ROAS, growth marketers should define more concrete KPIs, such as engagements, completed views, trials, sign-ups, app installs and more.
 Mobile is the most intimate channel for consumer engagement.
 Here are a few of the best growth tactics mobile marketers can use to maximize their DTC retail strategy.

 Cost-per-action or CPA advertising is a pricing model in which advertisers only pay if and when an ad leads to an action or sale.
 For DTC retail brands looking to uplevel their mobile strategy, CPA advertising can be particularly effective.
 For instance, DTC brands that leverage a subscription model could run a CPA campaign that invites users to sign up for a discounted first month.
 This is ideal for brands with a low-friction and affordable offering, such as Dollar Shave Club’s razor subscription.
 Meanwhile, DTC brands that have a strong content marketing strategy may run CPA campaigns geared at newsletter signups.
 For example, DTC luggage brand AWAY runs a branded travel magazine called HERE.
 A mobile CPA campaign could be an effective way to promote engagement with the brand’s content.